Career Explorers LA to NY

-This monthly event is a peer mentoring webinar for bicoastal young people to meet up with guest panelists to talk about race, justice, leadership, and careers.
+As a result, they started to build a community by hosting a monthly mentoring webinar for high school and college students to meet up with guest panelists to talk about race, justice, leadership, and careers.

 Thurs.
 May 19th